 Monarch Health is a citizen science project based at the University of Georgia in which volunteers from across North America sample wild monarch butterflies to help track the spread of the OE protozoan pathogen over space and time.
-Citizen scientists test monarchs for OE by pressing a clear sticker against the butterfly’s abdomen.
-This test does not harm the butterflies.
-Samples are sent to our lab at UGA to be examined under the microscope for the presence of protozoan spores.
-If a butterfly is infected, many brown, football-shaped spores will be seen scattered in and around the butterfly’s own scales.
-After processing samples, volunteers hear back from us to learn the infection status of butterflies they monitored.
+Citizen scientists test monarchs harmlessly for OE by pressing a clear sticker against the butterfly’s abdomen.
+Volunteers then send their samples to our lab at UGA for us to examine under a microscope for the presence of protozoan spores.
+Infected monarchs have many brown, football-shaped spores scattered in and around their scales.
+After processing samples, volunteers receive a summary of the infection status of each butterfly they monitored.

 We also post season summaries of results on our program webpages, www.monarchparasites.org.

 The broader mission of Monarch Health is to understand pathogen spread and impacts on monarch butterflies.
 We also aim to understand how disease patterns are changing in response to human activities, and what actions might mitigate disease spread.
 We seek to enhance awareness of monarch biology and conservation through the partnership of citizens and scientists.